Join our Mailing List and stay up to date on News, Events, and Camp Updates from Camp Moo Gung Hwa!

 Our History

 In August 1993, Raleigh/Durham area families with children adopted from South Korea were invited to a luncheon at the Duraleigh Presbyterian Church.
 Mike Smith, an adult Korean Adoptee, and other members of the church were instrumental in beginning a luncheon tradition.
-The luncheon was very well received by both the members of the church and the adoptive families.
-The luncheon tradition continued in 1994.

 In 1995, Camp Hodori, a three day camp for children four and over, was held and ended with the family luncheon.
 This became the foundation for the Triangle’s own Korean Culture Camp.

-In 1996, the camp was incorporated and changed it’s name to Camp Moo Gung Hwa.
+In 1996, the camp was incorporated and changed its name to Camp Moo Gung Hwa.
 Moo Gung Hwa is the Korean national flower and symbolizes everlasting renewal.
 It’s nearest American equivalent is the Rose of Sharon.
 The camp has been held every year from 1997 to present.

 Our Programs

-© 2012, Camp Moo Gung Hwa
+© 2009-2022, Camp Moo Gung Hwa